CodePeasants/recipes/desserts/pumpkin_pie/README.md

 - mix all ingredients except water in stand mixer for 1-2 minutes on low speed (should still have chunks of butter)
 - mix in most of the water - add the rest as needed for a lumpy shaggy dough - mix only until water is just incorperated - DO NOT OVER MIX
 - dump onto floured surface and press dough together flat.
 Fold on itself, press flat and repeat a couple times
-    - Sould end up fairly loose and not smooth with globs of butter still
+    - Should end up fairly loose and not smooth with globs of butter still
 - Wrap in plastic wrap and refridgerate for 1 hour
 - flour & roll out